- 04 April 2019

 How to apply for a Return to Practice Course

-All Return to Nursing or Midwifery Practice courses are run through universities, but you don’t apply through UCAS as with other university level courses.
+All Return to Nursing or Midwifery Practice courses are run through universities, but you don’t apply through UCAS as with other university-level courses.

 You should enquire directly to the university you want to study with for an application pack.
+Health Education England should help to fund your return to practice course if you are in England.

 There's more information about courses on the NHS 'Returning to nursing' page.